-- Our department partners with colleagues to provide a safe, healthy, comfortable, and welcoming residential environment that fosters ownership, accommodates individual needs, and affords students the opportunity to achieve their goals.
+- Our department partners across campus to provide a safe, healthy, comfortable, and inclusive residential environment - one that fosters ownership, accommodates individual needs, and affords students the opportunity to achieve their goals.

-- We advance personal development by helping students navigate transitions, prepare to succeed at the College, build life skills, explore identities, and become more socially conscious.
-We encourage responsible decision-making as students maneuver within this self-governing community and a broader world.
+- We advance personal development by helping students navigate transitions, prepare to succeed at the College, build life skills, explore identities, and become more socially aware.
+We encourage responsible decision-making as students navigate this self-governing community and a broader world.

 - We promote community development by encouraging students to create a respectful community that fosters relationships and values diverse perspectives.
-Community members resolve conflicts by assuming personal responsibility, developing strong interpersonal skills, and holding each other accountable.
+Community members resolve conflicts by assuming personal responsibility, developing strong interpersonal skills, peer accountability.

 - We enhance student learning in a challenging and supportive environment by valuing academic scholarship and creating opportunities for learning outside the classroom, thereby establishing a lifelong passion for learning.